15 Afrocentric Wall Art Ideas for a Modern Living Room

 Some wall art whispers.
 This kind speaks.
 A large-format Black female portrait in dramatic black, white, and gold tones brings immediate presence to a living room wall — the kind of piece that anchors a room and tells every visitor something true about the person who chose it.

 This style sits at the intersection of fine art and afrocentric expression.
-The textured brushwork gives it a handpainted feel even in print format, making it look far more expensive than it is.
+The textured brushwork gives it a hand-painted feel even in print format, making it look more expensive than it is.

 5. Mudcloth-Inspired Wall Hanging